gabriGutiz/termacro.nvim/README.md

 ## TO-DO
 - [ ] Add tests
-- [ ] Make command output on buffer optional
+- [ ] Make command output on buffer optional when added by ;;
 - [x] Command usage without having to use input
 - [ ] Make commands persist after exiting nvim
-- [ ] Use temporary buffer that doesn't need to be deleted (it's possible?)
+- [x] Use temporary buffer that doesn't need to be deleted
 - [x] Edit commands
 - [ ] See created commands
 - [x] User can create commands on configuration